Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/vSphere/vcsa-cert-replace-procedures/README.md

 ## What this project is for

 This sub-folder in the [Straypenguin's Tips Inventory](https://github.com/Tatsuya-Nonogaki/Straypenguins-Tips-Inventory) focuses on VMware vSphere certificate management procedures, specifically for vCenter Server Appliance (vCSA).
-VMware (Broadcom) has more than two tools to maintain certificates on vCenter Server Appliance (vCSA);
+VMware (Broadcom) has more than two tools to maintain certificates on vCSA;

 - **[vCert](https://knowledge.broadcom.com/external/article/385107)** - The main script is `vCert.py`, which is interactive certificate management tool.
 Recently released
 - **[fixcerts.py](https://knowledge.broadcom.com/external/article?legacyId=90561)** - Command-line certificate replacement utility, previously released and officially depricated (but useable!)